Len Webber: we’ll give you safe injection sites if you give us oil pipelines

 File this under: totally clueless politicians.

-In the midst of an opioid crisis that is reported to have claimed the lives of 343 Albertans in 2016, Calgary-Confederation Member of Parliament Len Webber told the House of Commons Health Committee last week that opposition to the potentially lifesaving facilities was comparable to opposition to oil pipelines.
+In the midst of an opioid crisis that is reported to have claimed the lives of more than 400 Albertans in 2016, Calgary-Confederation Member of Parliament Len Webber told the House of Commons Health Committee last week that opposition to the potentially lifesaving facilities was comparable to opposition to oil pipelines.

-Here is Webber’s shockingly tone deaf response to Vancouver-Kingsway MP Don Davies on February 9, 2017:
+Here is Webber’s shockingly tone deaf response to Vancouver-Kingsway MP Don Davies during a discussion about Bill C-37 on February 9, 2017:

 I don’t need five minutes.
 Thank you, Mr. Chair.